 For CEMS used to demonstrate compliance for an interval greater than one hour, emission data may be averaged for the required interval utilizing hourly averages computed in accordance with this subsection.
 All hours used in the greater than one hour interval shall contain at least 16 data points and be computed utilizing all valid data.

-(2) CEMS data shall be reported in the units of the applicable standard for a minimum of 95% of the emission unit operating hours for each reporting period.
+(2) CEMS data shall be reported in the units of the applicable standard for a minimum of 95% of the emission unit operating hours for each reporting period as specified in Subsection (f)(2) of this rule.